Digging the Past, Inc.

 Structural Recovery of homes, churches or significant buildings

-14th century Celestine Order monastery rediscovery in Italy.
-Photo by Matthew Larcinese
+14th century, S. Maria dei Calderari monastery rediscovery in Italy.
+Photo and field work by Matthew Larcinese --Guglielmo de Berardo da Gessopalena

 Val di Sangro Research and Y-DNA Project